_ _ . _

 You may check the status of your first license or your upgrade by using the ULS lookup on the FCC's web site.
 This is the offical FCC database.
 On that site you can print out additional "reference copies" of your license and see the status of your license and any application matters related to it.
 You can choose to search by name, callsign or your FRN number.The FCC Amateur Radio search page is at this link: http://wireless2.fcc.gov/UlsApp/UlsSearch/searchLicense.jsp

 |Join The Club, or Renew Your Membership|

-Click HERE to find out more about this new program and view a list of willing and able mentors to assist you as you come into this exciting hobby.
-You can also reach this information by using the "Contact the Club" link at the bottom of each page on this site.
+Click HERE to find out more about this program and to view a list of these mentors.
+You can also reach this information by using the "Contact the Club" link found in the navigation section on every page on this site.